google/applied-machine-learning-intensive/v2/02_data/03_visualizations/slides.md

 This is a much more useful visualization than the bar chart!

-Why:
+Why?:
-* Shows a relationship between the two things that is relevant and helpful!
+* It shows a relationship between the two things, which is relevant and helpful.
 * This relationship can now be fit mathematically.
 * Now we can estimate missing points and make predictions!
 * We can use the meaningful ordering on the x-axis to actually make a prediction, whereas bar charts are usually organized in decrementing order of size.

 In general, a line graph is a fantastic choice for data that could be well fit with a function (i.e. an x,y category where every x has just one corresponding y value, and where the x,y pairs strongly correlate in a mathematical way).
-It allows you to make inferences on what values that weren’t in the original dataset might be, expanding your ability to analyze your data.
+It allows you to make inferences on what values that weren’t in the original dataset might be expanding your ability to analyze your data.

 Image Details:
 * [line-chart.png](http://www.google.com): Copyright Google